Kathleen Hite: Career

 Hite's plan quickly succeeded, for within a year she became the first woman staff writer for CBS.
 She subsequently noted that World War II-related labor shortages also helped her to obtain that promotion, explaining that "a producer needed a radio scriptwriter—ANY radio scriptwriter.
 And there I was."

-In the coming years, she also proposed stories and wrote scripts for several television series, including Alfred Hitchcock Presents, Mystery Playhouse, Thriller, Gunsmoke, and The Waltons.
+In the coming years, she also proposed stories and wrote scripts for several television series, including The Jane Wyman Show, Alfred Hitchcock Presents, Mystery Playhouse, Thriller, Gunsmoke, and The Waltons.
 Hite served as a script editor as well for The Whistler and The Adventures of Philip Marlowe in 1950.
 She quit CBS in late 1950/early 1951, because freelance writers were paid 350% more per script.

 Hite's contributions to TV series about the American West were particularly substantive, as she wrote over 100 scripts in total for shows like Gunsmoke, Wagon Train, The Monroes, and Empire.

 During the 1950s and 1960s, she was among a small number of female writers for television Westerns and was identified in that period as "one of the top Cowboy-and-Indian scribes of all time".

 Awards and honors

-Hite received the Headliner Award from the National Professional Journalism Society in 1964, and the following year she was elected as a charter member of the National Cowboy & Western Heritage Museum in Oklahoma City, Oklahoma.
+Hite received the Headliner Award from the National Professional Journalism Society in 1964.
 She was also made an honorary member of the Choctaw Native American tribe in 1965.
 In 1970, she was presented the Achievement Award from Wichita State University's alumni association, which is that organization's highest honor.